kaltura-vpaas/video-job-application-interview-app/README.md

 * Copy `config.php.template` to `config.php`, edit to fill the params as instructed in the inline comments (disallow access to this file from the web)
 * Point your browser to `index.html`

-## Learn more about Kaltura Media Services (aka VPaaS) and Experience Components
+## Learn more about Kaltura Media Services and Experience Components (aka Kaltura VPaaS)

 * [Get a free Kaltura Media Services account](https://corp.kaltura.com/video-paas/registration/)
 * [Learn about the Kaltura Media Servcies API](https://developer.kaltura.com/api-docs)